KwatMDPhD/how_to_medicine/Report.md

 D2 is possible because: ...
 However, ...
 D3 is possible because: ...
 However, ...

-## Plan
+## PLAN

-We should diagnose this problem by ...
+We should diagnose this problem with ...

 We should treat this problem with ...